Efamm/upnp-web-player/RoadMap.md

 * DLNA/UPnP servers discovered successfully.
 * Browsing works: can see folders and files.
 * Video & audio streaming works (audio plays inside video player).

 ---

-Nice 👍 I’ll add those into your Markdown plan so it stays neat.
-Here’s the **updated roadmap** with your new ideas slotted in:

----

-# 🔹 Level 1 (UI polish & usability improvements)

-* Reduce size of server list (make compact sidebar).
-* Increase size of files list (use more screen space).
-* Reduce heading size (cleaner layout).
-* Resizable player (drag to resize width/height).
-* **“Up Folder” button** → one click to go to parent folder.

-  * Should always appear at top of file list when not in root.
-  * Example: ⬆ Up button that navigates to parentID.
-* Folder / File icons → visually distinguish content.

-  * Folder 📁 icon for containers.
-  * Video 🎬, audio 🎵, image 🖼️ icons depending on MIME type.
-* **Auto play next song/video** → when current file ends, automatically start the next one in the list.

----

-# 🔹 Level 2 (Separate player page)

-* When clicking a file, open a new **"watch" page** for playback.
-* Pass file ID or URL in query string (e.g. `?v=someid`), similar to YouTube.
-* Dedicated player page should have:

-  * Larger player.
-  * Clear metadata (title, server name, etc.).
-  * Back button to return to file browser.
-  * Browser history integration → user can copy/share link with video ID.

----

-# 🔹 Level 3 (Advanced – YouTube-style experience)

-### Different landing pages:

-* `/` → opens file browser (default).
-* `/video` → video portal (grid of video files with thumbnails & recommendations).
-* `/music` → music portal (like YouTube Music, optimized for audio).

-### Different players:

-* Video player with video-first UI.
-* Music player with album-art style UI + audio-focused controls.

-### Recommendation system:

-* Show “related” files in sidebar (same folder, or by metadata).
-* **Auto play recommended song/video** → when one ends, continue with a related one.
-* **Repeat / Shuffle buttons** for music playback.
-* Reuse existing code from earlier project **Learn Quest (Skill City)** for layout/UI logic.

-👉 Long-term: Search bar across all servers, playlists, favorites.

----
-Perfect 👍 Here’s the updated roadmap with a **Level 4 – Future Ideas Bucket** at the end, so we don’t clutter Levels 1–3 but still keep all ideas safe.

----